 - Every trimester when a student earns perfect attendance they will receive a collector button marking their achievement.

 - At the end of the year every student with perfect attendance will choose a piece of brand new PE Equipment.

-- At the end of the year every student with perfect attendance will be entered into a drawing and we will be presenting a new iPad of the latest mini model.
+- At the end of the year every student with perfect attendance will be entered into a drawing for special prizes which will be announced during the year.

 - If your child has 6-8 unexcused absences or 18-24 tardies, you will receive Letter #1 – an

 official Notification of Attendance Issues mailed home from the school.
 If the child continues to be tardy, he/she will be required to attend tardy school.
 Tardy school is held during the student’s lunchtime.
 The first time in tardy school, those attending will be required to write a letter asking you to help them be on time.
 A child will be assigned tardy school each time they are tardy.

 - Upon the 9-11 absence or 27-33 tardies, you will receive Letter #2 – a certified letter reminding you of state laws and policies surrounding attendance requirements.
 This letter will ask you to contact the school to set up a meeting.
 If no contact is made in response to the letter or if your child continues to be absent without administrative approval, we will refer the case to Truancy Court.